-If you’re 30 to 39 years old and thinking about buying term life insurance, you’re in the perfect place!
+If you’re 30 to 39 years old and thinking about buying term life insurance, you’ve come to the right place!

-Inexpensive Term Policies for Aged 30 – 39
+Inexpensive Term Policies for Those Aged 30 – 39

-…not to mention the simple fact that as you get older, it is very likely you are going to start developing health issues which could make buying a policy even more costly.
+…not to mention the simple fact that as you get older, it’s very likely you will start to develop health issues which could make buying a policy even more costly.

-The bottom line is, if you need life insurance in your 30’s, then don’t delay buying any longer.
-You will save money and your family will have the financial security they need.
+The bottom line is, if you need life insurance, don’t delay buying it any longer.
+You will save a lot of cash and your family will have the financial security they need.
 To top it all off, you can get life insurance ALL ONLINE!

 How Affordable is Term Insurance for a 30 – 39 Year Old?